Visualizing crime data at scale

 Finally, I added another set of nodes – crime descriptions – plus a link between the two node types.
 Here’s our data model:

-Our graph data model for crime data visualization
+Our graph data model for visualizing crime data at scale

 Our graph data model